Vemory automatically scans your digital photos, putting together the best ones.

 The Photo Sphere Camera app lets you create 360 degree images and publish them on Google Maps.

 The cameras in mobile phones have gotten a bit better about taking nighttime shots, but they’ve still got a ways to go.
 The NightCap app tries to bridge that gap.

-Instagram can put just about any filter you want on a picture you take with your cell phone – and now Overgram can add a caption, you’ve historically been out of luck.
-Now, there’s another option.
+Instagram can put just about any filter you want on a picture you take with your cell phone – and now Overgram can add a caption.

 Picto Slots lets you set up a slot machine on your phone, using photos of your friends, your family or your pets in the character slots.

 Halftone 2 lets you turn your photo album into a comic book.